 Subsequent to creating the Armenian Chairs at Harvard and UCLA, NAASR supported a full-time professorship at Columbia University for ten years until it was endowed by a private benefactor.
 Nina G. Garsoian became the first occupant of the Centennial Chair of Armenian History and Civilization at Columbia and was among the leaders in training a new generation of Armenian Studies professionals.

 “As an Armenian, you should rejoice in your present accomplishment just as an Armenian you must clearly realize the effort necessary to carry on the multitude of projects which NAASR will indulge in now that their first goal has been reached.
 A lamentable void has been filled and NAASR’s role in the filling of this lamentable void is to be hailed by every single scholar today, let alone every Armenian in the world today.”

 - Armenian Mirror-Spectator, May 30, 1959

-NAASR has also supported Armenian Studies programs at a number of other American universities, among them the University of Massachusetts at Boston and Amherst, Wayne State University, Tufts University, California State University at Fresno, University of Connecticut, Rutgers University, Bentley College, University of California at Berkeley, and Sage Colleges in New York.
+There are now thirteen endowed positions and many more non-endowed programs at universities and colleges throughout the United States.
+NAASR has also supported Armenian Studies programs at a number of these universities, including the University of Massachusetts at Boston and Amherst, Wayne State University, Tufts University, California State University at Fresno, University of Connecticut, Rutgers University, Bentley College, University of California at Berkeley, and Sage Colleges in New York.
 From the impetus provided by NAASR, some eighteen endowed chairs (professorships), programs, lectureships, and research centers have been established at United States universities and colleges, primarily by individuals and foundations.
 Other programs are in the planning stage, and a large number of colleges and universities offer programs or courses in Armenian history, culture, and language.